Prompts and Cues

 How and when to use prompts and cues?

-Don't use prompts and cues until there has been a significant period of aided language input (modeling).
+Don't use prompts and cues before a considerable span of aided language input (modeling).

-How long is a considerable period?
-Hard to say precisely, but there needs to be an extended period of modeling without expectation of use by the learner.
+How long is a considerable span?
+Hard to say precisely, but there needs to be an extended period of modeling without using expectations from the learner.

 When we use prompts and cues, we do it in response to initiation from the AAC learner.
-By this, I mean they have done something that makes me think they have something to say.
-Maybe they vocalized, gestured, or moved their body.
+They have done something that makes us think they have something to say: maybe they vocalized, gestured, or moved their body.

 If they have communicated clearly through these methods, we don't prompt!
 We don't want to make it work by making them repeat it!
-Instead, we use their system to reflect on what they have expressed.
+So instead, we use their system to reflect on what they have expressed.

 Improve how frequently your AAC user gets to see other people comment.
 Pick engaging activities and focus on demonstrating commenting while you model.